 It’s been a year since I moved to Houston.
 Exactly this time last year, I was drowning in boxes, packages and more boxes.
 Man, now I look back, I don’t even know how I could unpack and arrange everything in place so neatly.
 It liked a miracle or something.
 I’m a neat freak but still, if you saw the enormous amount of boxes that floated around my place back then, you would be surprised of how I did it too.
-To be honest, I was not happy with the move because this is the thing that I had to do not I wanted to do so … you can understand the f*cked up feeling I had year ago.
+Before going to this amazing Korean Rice Juice Sikhye recipe, can I just brag a little bit about life?

-Luckily, after a week, I and the Lord found each other then my life has freakingly changed since then.
+Luckily, after a week, I and the Lord (my wonderful cat if you wonder) found each other then my life has sneakingly changed since then.
 I was happier and felt more alive with the appearance of Lord Cloud.
 He brought me joys and purpose of staying in this

 annoying huge city.
 Then 10 months later, Rain found me and I add 1 more feline in my household.

 A year after my moving, I have a food blog that keeps track of what I have cooked and shared with the world, two incredible cats, a group of incredibly crazy friends, a place where I could practice my yoga daily, a long time boyfriend, and a small shopping center where I wander by myself few times a week to find inspiration, I could not be happier, you know.
 Oh wait, I forgot, and many Korean restaurants where I can satisfy my love for Korean food almost every other day.